Author has written 5 stories for Homer, and Covert Affairs.

 Gratuitous sex and violence: They have to move the plot forward, not replace the plot or act as a filler.

-Works in Progress: I'm a slow writer (sorry 'bout that) but, for what it's worth, I always finish what I start.
+In Progress: I'm a slow writer, sorry 'bout that, but I always finish what I start... eventually ;)

 In the works: These stories may or may not ever see the light of day -

 When We Were Young - (pre-writing) - Drama/suspense/hurt-comfort.
 My idea of what may have happened in Tikrit after the ambush.
 Prequel to The War at Home.
-Was canon before ep.
-3.15.
+Was canon before CA ep.
+3.15 came along and spoiled my perfect little fantasy.